thetianshuhuang/thetianshuhuang.github.io/docs/index.md

 <img src="/assets/profile.jpg" align="left" style="width: calc(min(300px, 40%));"></img>

 I am a PhD student co-advised by [Anthony Rowe][?] and [Carlee Joe-Wong][?] at the Department of [Electrical and Computer Engineering](https://www.ece.cmu.edu/) at Carnegie Mellon University.
-I reached All But Dissertation status in August 2025, with the intent to graduate in summer or fall 2026.
+I reached All But Dissertation status in August 2025.

 My research interest lies broadly in learning for cyber-physical systems &mdash; applying machine learning to systems in ways that leverage both data-driven learning techniques and a low-level understanding of system properties &mdash; and taking a systems approach to machine learning.
 While my current work focuses on [radar perception](research.md#thesis), I consider myself to be applied ML generalist, and [my work](research.md) draws from techniques across statistics and machine learning literature.